 Last year, I visited Lisbon for the very first time, and I don’t think I ever fell in love with a city that quickly.
-It wasn’t just because of the mouth-watering pastries and spellbinding architecture (as if that wasn’t enough).
-For the most part, it was because of the genuine warmth that I felt from the locals when they told me about their hometown.
+It wasn’t just because of the mouth-watering pastries and captivating architecture (as if that wasn’t enough).
+For the most part, it was because of the warmth that I felt from the locals when they told me about their hometown.
 It also didn’t hurt that we were right in the middle of the spring season.
 The city was full of colourful flowers, people eating ice cream on benches, and a healthy dose of much-needed sunshine.

 Thankfully, the seasons go round and round and spring is back at our doorstep.
-Are you one of those lucky people that get to spend some time in Lisbon in the next few months?
+Are you one of those lucky people that gets to spend some time in Lisbon in the next few months?
 Well, I definitely have a few suggestions that you’ll want to note down.
 In this Lisbon travel guide, I’m sharing the loveliest things to do to celebrate spring in one of my all-time favourite cities in Europe.